 Special interest groups can easily influence the representative without the knowledge of the voter.
 There is little accountability of the MP to the voter between elections.

 MPs may take short-term decisions based on what they think the voters want, especially just before an election.
 They may support extra expenditure when this will create long-term financial problems.

 The system depends on the MP being honest and hard-working.
-Corruption is possible as the expenses scandal showed.
+Corruption is possible as the abuse of parliamentary expenses scandal showed.